art-in/microcosm/src/vm/map/readme.md

-Logic for presenting mindmap as geo-like map: graph of ideas mapped to 2D space (map), with ability to zoom.
+Logic for presenting mindset as geo-like map: graph of ideas mapped to 2D space (map), with ability to zoom.

 Each node has its own 2D coordinates on the map.